 - Trying to say your injury has already healed, even if it hasn’t

-To appeal a denied workers compensation claim in Georgia, a hearing must be scheduled within 60 days of the judge receiving your appeal.
+To appeal a denied workers’ compensation claim in Georgia, a hearing must be scheduled within 60 days of the judge receiving your appeal.
 After the judge hears both sides of the workers’ compensation case, they’ll either deny your claim or issue you an award.
 Sometimes, you can keep appealing the claim even if you were denied again.

 Talk to an Austell Workers’ Compensation Lawyer for Free

-Call or text 404-400-4000 or complete a Free Case Evaluation form
+404-400-4000 or complete a Free Case Evaluation form